A real-life story about how one resident moved a community to the top of the consumer review site senioradvisor.com

-The title is good and the story legitimate with no request for personal information at the end.
-It is just a remarkable story about how one senior community and one passionate resident was able to leverage on-line reputation sites into a 50% reduction in their vacancies and put them well on the track to 100% occupancy.
+The title is good and the story is legitimate with no request for personal information at the end.
+It is just a remarkable story about how one senior community and one passionate resident were able to leverage online reputation sites into a 50% reduction in their vacancies and put them well on the track to 100% occupancy.

 Rollie made his last move.

 His first step was to explore Cherry Blossom’s web presence.
 What he discovered was that Cherry Blossom was almost impossible to find on the internet.
-As part of his investigation he also discovered consumer review sites like SeniorAdvisor.com and Yelp.
-At first he simply wrote a review and posted it.
-He then came to realize that at sites like SeniorAdvisor.com the more reviews a community received the higher their placement the search.
+As part of his investigation, he also discovered consumer review sites like SeniorAdvisor.com and Yelp.
+At first, he simply wrote a review and posted it.
+He then came to realize that at sites like SeniorAdvisor.com the more reviews a community received the higher its placement the search.
 Knowing this he set out to gather as many reviews as possible from fellow residents.

 His process was quite simple.
 He would sit with a fellow resident and help them create an account (if needed) and then allow them to dictate a review which he would then post.

-To understand how effective this effort has been go to SeniorAdvisor.com and do a search for Assisted Living, Portland Oregon and you will discover that Cherry Blossom comes up as the very first community, because it has the most consumer reviews.
-This is a remarkable achievement, ranking this 40 resident community above big powerhouse senior communities.
-In addition, since Rollie has started the campaign Cherry Blossom has reduced their vacancies from ten to five and they are well on the way to that 100% occupancy goal Rollie set out to achieve.
+To understand how effective this effort has been, go to SeniorAdvisor.com and do a search for Assisted Living, Portland Oregon and you will discover that Cherry Blossom comes up as the very first community, because it has the most consumer reviews.
+This is a remarkable achievement, ranking this 40-resident community above big powerhouse senior communities.
+In addition, since Rollie started the campaign, Cherry Blossom has reduced their vacancies from ten to five and they are well on the way to that 100% occupancy goal Rollie set out to achieve.

 1. Claim your listing at SeniorAdvisor.com and the other consumer review sites.